samuel-book/samuel_shap_paper_1/notes.md

 The five most influential features as judged by SHAP were:

-* Stroke type - 8 fold difference in log odds effectively eliminates any chance of thrombolysis.
+* Stroke type - there is a difference of about 8 in log odds of receiving thrombolysis between infarction and haemorrhagic stroke.
+As expected this, effectively eliminates any chance of receiving thrombolysis for haemorrhagic stroke.

-* Arrival-to-scan time - log odds reduces by about 3 over the first 100 minutes (a 20 fold reduction in odds)
+* Arrival-to-scan time: The odds of receiving thrombolysis reduces by about 20 fold over the first 100 minutes (SHAP log odds difference ~3).

-* Stroke severity (NIHSS) - peaks at NIHSS 15-25.
-Difference between min and max about 3.5 log odds = 30-35 fold difference in odds.
+* Stroke severity (NIHSS): The odds of receiving thrombolysis peaks at NIHSS 15-25.
+The difference between minimum (at NIHSS 0) and maximum (at 15-25) odds of receiving thrombolysis is 30-35 (SHAP log odds difference ~3.5)

-* Stroke onset time type (precise vs. estimated) - 1.2 difference in log odds, about 3 fold difference
+* Stroke onset time type (precise vs. estimated): The odds of receiving thrombolysis are about 3 fold greater for precise onset time than estimated onset time (SHAP log odds difference ~1.2).

 * Disability level (Rankin) before stroke.
-About 1.7 log odds difference between mRS 0 and 5, a 5 fold difference in odds
+The odds of receiving thrombolysis falls about 5 fold between mRS 0 and 5 (SHAP log odds difference ~1.7).

+* The hospital SHAP values ranges from -1.4 to +1.4.
+This range of SHAP (log odds) represents a 15 fold difference in odds of receiving thrombolysis (most are in the range of -1 to +1, but this still represents a 7-8 fold difference in odds of receiving thrombolysis).

 SHAP values were consistent across k-fold splits